awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 ## Configuring your PHP Environment<a name="php-console"></a>

-You can use the AWS Management Console to enable log rotation to Amazon S3, configure variables that your application can read from the environment, and change PHP settings\.
+You can use the Elastic Beanstalk console to enable log rotation to Amazon S3, configure variables that your application can read from the environment, and change PHP settings\.

 **To configure your PHP environment in the Elastic Beanstalk console**